sophie3101/data_projects/01_sql-data-warehouse-project/README.md

-# ETL DEMO
+# ETL Demo: Data Warehousing & Analytics Pipeline

-This project demonstrates a comprehensive data warehousing and analytics solution, covering the entire process from building a data warehouse to generating actionable insights.
+This project demonstrates an end-to-end data warehousing and analytics solution.
+It walks through the full ETL process—from ingesting raw data to transforming it using Python, loading it into a PostgreSQL database, and visualizing it with Tableau.

-The project is inspired by [DataWithBaraa’s](https://github.com/DataWithBaraa/sql-data-warehouse-project) SQL Data Warehouse Project.

 ## Objective

-import data from two source system (ERP and CRM) provided a sCSV files.
-Cleanse and resllve data quality.
-Combine both sources into single, user friendly data model crm
-sales_details: transactional recors about sales and orers
-cust_info: customer information
-prd_info: current and history product information

-erp: extra details about the customer

-Repository Structure

-## Data Source Overview

-CRM Data
-sales_details: Transactional records about sales and orders.

-cust_info: Customer information.

-prd_info: Current and historical product information.

-ERP Data
-Additional details about customers to enrich CRM data.
+1. **Data Ingestion**: Import CSV data from ERP and CRM source systems.
+Sample datasets can be found at [link](https://github.com/DataWithBaraa/sql-data-warehouse-project/tree/main/datasets).

+2. **Data Cleaning**: Execute data cleansing operations, including but not limited to, the resolution of null values and empty string inconsistencies.

+3. **Data Loading**: Transfer the prepared data into a PostgreSQL database

+4. **Data Analytics**: Explore data and prepare analyzed data for reporting

+5. **Data Visualization**: Visualize the data using Tableau

 ## Repository Structure